International Prospective Students

 The English as a Second Languagee (ESL) Program is designed to help international students achieve English proficiency required by the degree program and expose the student to many facets of American culture.
 The ESL program provides an all-around training of English-language skills in reading, listening, speaking, and writing.

 How Many Levels Are There In The ESL Program?

 Graduate: ENG541 (International section for students who are unfamiliar with American academic writing formats) and Cultural Practicum, no regular classes.
 This is an 8-credit hour combination of class work and practicum experience.

-Why Does A Student Have To Complete The English Language And American Culture Program At Tiffin University?
+Why Does A Student Have To Complete The English as a Second Languagee Program At Tiffin University?

 Tiffin University requires all students whose native language is not English, and who do not submit an acceptable English language proficiency test score, to take a battery of tests for seated courses in any undergraduate or graduate program.

 What Tests Are Required To Be Taken Upon Arrival?